RamanPushkar/Speech-Dubbing-Software-Video-English-Hindi-/README.md

 Download the executable file:
-Click on the below link for the Speech Dubbing Software Executable file that is, Speech Dubbing Software.exe. https://drive.google.com/file/d/1pFVDR_Rg0M1kpgdkQHgZiV47p1GQzn09/view?usp=sharing
+Click on the below link for the Speech Dubbing Software Executable file that is, Speech Dubbing Software.exe.

+**
+Zip File Passwd:bpmcemadhepura     **

+you can also download here fron derive link https://drive.google.com/file/d/1pFVDR_Rg0M1kpgdkQHgZiV47p1GQzn09/view?usp=sharing

 Step 2: